Best Photo Storage and Backup Methods

 Cloud Thinking

-Hot tip to set up BT’s Cloud Client
+Hot tip to Synch Cloud Content

 Strategy to Photo Storage and Backup